IDT-ITI/SD-MVSum/README.md

 The original [MrHiSum](https://proceedings.neurips.cc/paper_files/paper/2023/file/7f880e3a325b06e3601af1384a653038-Paper-Datasets_and_Benchmarks.pdf) dataset (Sul et al., 2024) was constructed from a curated subset of YouTube-8M videos, where highlight annotations were derived from YouTube’s “Most Replayed” statistics.
 These video replay statistics, aggregated from at least 50 independent viewers per video, serve as a reliable indicator of audience engagement.
 Each video was annotated at the frame level with importance scores, representing highlight intensity.
 Ground-truth video summaries were generated based on a predefined temporal segmentation of the videos and by solving the Knapsack problem for a given time-budget about the summary duration, ensuring that the obtained summaries are concise while covering key highlights.
 In total, the dataset contains 31,892 videos and the associated ground-truth annotations, supporting the training and evaluation of methods for video highlight detection and summarization.

 To make MrHiSum suitable for script-driven multimodal video summarization, we extended it by producing textual descriptions of the human-annotated summaries and extracting audio transcripts, forming the SM-MrHiSum dataset.
 For this, the visual content of each ground-truth video summary (sampled at 1 fps) was described by Qwen3-VL-8B-Instruct which was prompted to "describe the scenery and the main persons and activities shown in the video".
-Audio transcripts were extracted through a two-step pipeline: the speech was isolated from background noise using a pretrained model of Silero for voice activity detection, and then speech-to-text was performed using a pretrained model of Whisper, which outputs a series of timestamped transcripts.
-The created SM-MrHiSum dataset contains 29,918 videos, where each video is associated with: a) ground-truth summary, b) a textual description of this summary (the so-called script), and c) a set of timestamped audio transcripts.
+Audio transcripts were extracted through a two-step pipeline: the speech was isolated from background noise using a pretrained model of Silero for voice activity detection, and then speech-to-text was performed using a pretrained model of Whisper, which outputs a series of time-stamped transcripts.
+The created SM-MrHiSum dataset contains 29,918 videos, where each video is associated with: a) ground-truth summary, b) a textual description of this summary (the so-called script), and c) a set of time-stamped audio transcripts.

 The [S-VideoXum](https://zenodo.org/records/15349075) dataset was presented in [Mylonas et. al, 2025](https://arxiv.org/html/2505.03319v2) as an extension of the [VideoXum](https://videoxum.github.io/) dataset for cross-modal video summarization, that is suitable for training and evaluation of methods for script-driven video summarization.
 For this, the multiple ground-truth summaries that are available per video of VideoXum, were associated with textual descriptions of their visual content, generated using LLaVA-NeXT-Video-7B.
-We further extended the S-VideoXum dataset by extracting timestamped audio transcripts from each full-length video, following the approach described above for the videos of the SM-MrHiSum dataset, forming the SM-VideoXum dataset that is suitable for training and evaluation of methods for script-driven multimodal video summarization.
+We further extended the S-VideoXum dataset by extracting time-stamped audio transcripts from each full-length video, following the approach described above for the videos of the SM-MrHiSum dataset, forming the SM-VideoXum dataset that is suitable for training and evaluation of methods for script-driven multimodal video summarization.

 In our implementations and experiments, all the visual, textual, and transcript data of the SM-MrHiSum and SM-VideoXum datasets have been represented using CLIP-based embeddings.
 In particular, for the data of the SM-MrHiSum dataset we employed the CLIP ViT-B/32 model (Radford at. al, 2021) from [HuggingFace](https://huggingface.co/sentence-transformers/clip-ViT-B-32), while for the data of the SM-VideoXum dataset we utilized a fine-tuned CLIP model on the data of VideoXum, that was released by the authors of [VideoXum](https://videoxum.github.io/).